Shristi2003/Sonar-Signal-Classification-for-Safety-Critical-Mine-Detection/README.md

-# Sonar Signal Classification Using Machine Learning
+# Sonar Signal Classification for Safety-Critical Mine Detection

 > A robust machine learning pipeline to classify underwater objects as either Rocks or Mines based on sonar frequency patterns.